phalcon-orphanage/docs/docs/en/volt.md

 Note the call to the function `super()`.
 With that function it's possible to render the contents of the parent block.
 As partials, the path set to `extends` is a relative path under the current views directory (i.e. `app/views/`).

-<h5 class='alert alert-warning' markdown='1'>By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option `'compileAlways' => true`.
+<h5 class='alert alert-warning'>By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option `'compileAlways' => true`.
 Thus, the templates are compiled always taking into account changes in the parent templates. </h5>

 <a name='autoescape'></a>
 ## Autoescape mode